 One of my all-time favorite books, and the one that inspired me to build Micropreneur Life, talks about this too.
-In “Start Small, Stay Small: A Developer’s Guide to Launching a Startup“, when enumerating the biggest roadblocks for your success, the third reason, “Lack of Goals”, discusses precisely about this.
+In “Start Small, Stay Small: A Developer’s Guide to Launching a Startup“, when enumerating the biggest roadblocks to your success, the third reason, “Lack of Goals”, discusses precisely this.

 The common idea here is: before starting a project where you will eventually spend a lot of time and effort, clearly specify your goals.
-Where you want to get.
-What you want to achieve.
+Where do you want to go?
+What do you want to achieve?

 These goals don’t necessarily need to be economic.
 You can start an NGO or a charity, you can create an open source project that will benefit thousands of people.
 However, if you don’t have a clear goal to make it grow and reach as much audience as possible, you will be spending your time in vain.

 This might probably seem like a bold statement to my 20-something self.
 Nevertheless, it’s just a plain truth for me now.

 The $100 Startup book brilliantly describes how the best way of starting a business is finding the convergence between what you love and what others need or care about.